Evanthia Maltsi: 2011 FIBA EuroBasket Poland

 Greece finished 13th at the FIBA EuroBasket 2011.

 2017 FIBA EuroBasket Czech Republic

 At the age of 39 Evina Maltsi was the captain of Greece which finished 4th at the FIBA EuroBasket 2017 after losing the Bronze medal match to Belgium.
 This was the first time in the history that Greece women's national basketball team played for a medal.

 Maltsi finished second in scoring at the tournament with 113 points and sixth in the PPG list with 16.1 points per game.
 She had also 4.1 assists per game finishing eighth at the tournament and 6.6 rebounds per game being the tenth best player in this category at the tournament.

-Evina Maltsi was Greece's best player and one of the best in the whole tournament and as a result she was selected for the FIBA EuroBasket All-Star Team for the second time after 2009.